Apex-Turbine/phoenix-doc/Components/Processors/StreamSelect.md

 - Remove
   - Allows the user to delete a selected stream from the list
 - Load
-  - Allows the user to import a list of preexisting streams from a data file for selection.
+  - Allows the user to import a list of preexisting streams from a database file.
 ___
 ## Phoenix API
 ___
 ### Description

-Selects and forwards specific data streams from based on user-defined criteria.
+Selects and forwards specific data streams based on user-defined criteria.

 ### I/O